StevenJokess/d2l-en-read/Ch17_GAN/CycleGAN.md

 The translation will be cycle-consistent if we translate the sentence back from German into English and we arrive at the original sentence we started with.
 In a mathematical context, if we have a translator, , and another translator, the two should be inverses of each other.[22]

 Using CycleGAN, we only need to train one model to freely translate from image set A to image set B and vice versa.[26]
 We will need at least two sets of Discriminators and two Generators to achieve this.[30]
+So it is more memory-intensive than pix2pix[63], more easy to out of memory.[63]

 ## DiscoGAN[39]